 Rabat, the current capital, was occupied during Roman times and designed as an imperial city in the 18th century.
 Today this city of wide avenues and green spaces is Morocco’s second-largest city and the country’s administrative, financial, and political center.

-Our Africa Specialists know every detail about our African safaris and cultural journeys, and will be happy to answer any questions about our trips and help you choose the trip that’s right for you!
+Our Africa Specialists know every detail about our Morocco trips.
+They will be happy to answer any questions and help you choose the journey that’s right for you.
+Contact us to learn more or book your trip today!